w4bo/teaching-handsondatapipelines/01-DataPreprocessing/README.md

 ## Running the code

-- Install docker
+- Install Docker
-- Make sure that docker daemon is up and running
+- Make sure that the Docker daemon is up and running
 - Open a browser (e.g., Firefox)
 - Then, run one of the following commands depending on your OS
     - In Windows (cmd)